vatsalkhanna1992/jekyll-now/_posts/2018-10-3-autocomplete-address-module-for-drupal-webform.md

 ![_config.yml]({{ site.baseurl }}/images/field-type.png)
 Just select the respective field and save.

 Similarly, do the same thing for other fields too, and check the webform.
-That's all.

 Now try typing in the "Address" field, you'll get suggestions and once you select any suggestion, it will fill out all the other fields - City, State, ZIP code etc.